CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 about how things should be
 **C**omposed **O**f **A** **R**easonably **S**mall **N**umber **O**f
 items from the next layer down in the hierarchy.

+- **_Drink Like a Geeky Viking: the Nitty-Gritty of Brewing [MEAD](https://en.wikipedia.org/wiki/Mead){:rel="nofollow" target="_new"}!_**{:class="big"}&nbsp;
+This talk is about the geeky details that my main mead talk (above) omits, such as more on equipment (though still homebrew level, not commercial), calculations, how to fix problematic batches, what to do with the leftover sludge, and many more topics of technical interest.&nbsp;
+Basically, Mead 201.

 I also have some five-minute "lightning" talks prepared: